Boxing is life at the new UNDRCRD studio in Toronto

 I never thought I would be the type to throw a punch.
-A boxing workout looks so cool but never would I thought it would be something for this lightweight.
-A preview class at the new UNDRCRD studio and well, several jabs and hooks later I AM ALL IN.
+A boxing workout looks so cool but never would I have ever thought it would be something for this lightweight.
+A preview class at the new UNDRCARD studio and well, several jabs and hooks later I AM ALL IN.

-Part of the reason why UNDRCRD formed was to break down barriers and allow people to take in the benefits of the sport and techniques without feeling intimidated.
+Part of the reason why UNDRCARD formed was to break down barriers and allow people to take in the benefits of the sport and techniques without feeling intimidated.

 “We wanted people to feel that champion mentality and take that feeling into their daily lives,” said Majcherkiewicz.
 “We want people to feel good, feel strong, both mentally and physically, and feel ready to tackle life and what’s thrown at you on a daily basis.”